AlexWills37/ComputerGraphics/README.md

 Currently, this project is designed for Linux.
 It was built using Windows Subsystem for Linux and Ubuntu.

 ### Compiling
+ensure there is an `obj` directory in this directory.

 run `make` in this directory to build the project.

 run `make clean` in this directory to remove the existing build.